ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 It's a bit of an abomination, but the steps should be obvious enough from the comments.
 The `menu` API is a little cumbersome to use.
 The menu itself is a window in ncurses terminology.
-The menu window is embedded in `stdscr` (i.e., the top-level window).
-Getting the menu to position properly such that it wouldn't hide banner text in the parent window involved finagling row/col values.
+The menu window embeds in `stdscr` (that is, the top-level window).
+Getting the menu to position such that it doesn't hide banner text in the parent window involves finagling row/col values.

 Here's what the start screen looks like when rendered:

 ![Start Screen](/posts/snake-in-the-terminal/snake.png#center)

 Nothing fancy.
-The up/down arrow keys are used to navigate the mode menu.
-ENTER is used to make a selection.
+The up/down arrow keys navigate the mode menu.
+ENTER triggers selection.

-### Gameover Screen
+### Game Over Screen

-After writing the start screen, the game over screen was a walk in the park.
-The game over screen only needed to display a banner along with text showing the player's score.
-An exit prompt was also added to assist with program exit.
+After writing the start screen, the game over screen is a walk in the park.
+The game over screen only needs to display a banner along with text showing the player's score.
+An exit prompt assists with program exit.

 ```cpp
 void DrawGameOverScreen(const snake::game::SnakeGame& game) {